Makeshift/increment-semver/Readme.md

               echo "The new Major version was ${{ steps.increment-semver-major.outputs.version }}"
 ```

-See `.github/workflows/main.yml` for a full example, including doing a release.
+See [Makeshift/semver-release-action](https://github.com/Makeshift/semver-release-action) for a full (and usable as an action!) example.

 <!-- action-docs-inputs -->
 ## Inputs